oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/GettingStarted/fast_recompile/README.md

 ## Purpose
 Intel® oneAPI DPC++ Compiler only supports ahead-of-time (AoT) compilation for FPGA, which means that an FPGA device image is generated at compile time.
 The FPGA device image generation process can take hours to complete.
-If you make a change that is exclusive to the host code, it is more efficient to recompile your host code only, re-using the existing FPGA device image and circumventing the time-consuming device compilation process.
+Suppose you make a change that is exclusive to the host code.
+In that case, it is more efficient to recompile your host code only, re-using the existing FPGA device image and circumventing the time-consuming device compilation process.

 The Intel® oneAPI DPC++ Compiler provides two different mechanisms to separate device code and host code compilation.
-* Passing `-reuse-exe=<exe_name>` flag to `dpcpp` instructs the compiler to attempt to reuse the existing FPGA device image.
+* Passing the `-reuse-exe=<exe_name>` flag to `dpcpp` instructs the compiler to attempt to reuse the existing FPGA device image.
 * The more explicit "device link" method requires you to separate the host and device code into separate files.
 When a code change only applies to host-only files, an FPGA device image is not regenerated.

 This tutorial explains both mechanisms and the pros and cons of each.
 The included code sample demonstrates the device link method but does **not** demonstrate the use of the `-reuse-exe` flag.